dr-dotnet/dr-dotnet/README.md

 ### Dr-Dotnet Desktop

 This is what you want to go for if you want to profile a dotnet program locally.
-⚠ At the moment, Dr-Dotnet Desktop is based on WPF and thus it is Windows only, however, as it is just running a browser to display the web app version, it shouldn't be too hard to do this in a cross-platform way with something like Avalonia in a near future.

 ### Dr-Dotnet as a Docker Sidecar